circonus/product-docs/circonus3/visualizations/introduction.md

 ---
 title: Inroduction
-hidecards: true
 sidebar_position: 1
 ---

 # Visualizations

-Circonus [dashboards](/circonus3/dashboards/introduction/) are a collection of visualization panels.
+Circonus [dashboards](/circonus3/dashboards/) are a collection of visualization panels.
 Circonus provides many different types of visualizations.

 ![Examples of Dashboard Visualization Panels](../img/visualizations-examples.png)

-These visualizations enable you to ask the important questions about your data performance, such as:
+These visualizations enable you to ask important questions about your data performance, such as:

 - **_Who_** is being impacted by app or infrastructure issues? (i.e., which customers or employees)
 - **_What_** is the checkout transaction performance?
-- **_When_** will my applications exhaust current capacity?
+- **_When_** will my applications exhaust their current capacity?
 - **_Why_** am I seeing spikes in performance?
 - **_How_** can I determine the root cause of an incident and eliminate the issue in the future?